-- a.
-Provide a spatial rationale and directive for future development in terms of the principles of sustainability as advocated by the National Framework on Sustainable Development (Department of Environmental Affairs {DEA}, 2008) and the National Strategy for Sustainable Development and Action Plan 2011-2014 (NSSD) (DEA, 2011). - b.
-Give effect to the directives of the national government as expressed in inter alia the National Spatial Development Perspective (NSDP), the National Framework on Sustainable Development (DEA, 2008),and the National Strategy for Sustainable Development and Action Plan 2011-2014 (NSSD). - c.
-Give spatial effect to the provisions of the Northern Cape Provincial Growth and Development Strategy
+a.
+Provide a spatial rationale and directive for future development in terms of the principles of sustainability as advocated by the National Framework on Sustainable Development (Department of Environmental Affairs {DEA}, 2008) and the National Strategy for Sustainable Development and Action Plan 2011-2014 (NSSD) (DEA, 2011). b.
+Give effect to the directives of the national government as expressed in inter alia the National Spatial Development (DEA, 2008), and the National Strategy for Sustainable Development Perspective (NSDP), the National Framework on Sustainable Development (DEA, 2008), and the National Strategy for Sustainable Development (DEA, 2011).